smcclatchy/spatial-transcriptomics/episodes/introduction.Rmd

 ### Imaging-based technologies
 Imaging-based technologies read transcriptomes in situ using microscopy and feature single-cell or even single-molecule resolution.
-They identify mRNA species through hybridization with fluorescent probes.
+They identify messenger RNA (mRNA) species through hybridization with fluorescent probes.
 These probes are gene-specific in fluorescence in situ hybridization (FISH).

 ![Overview of fluorescence in situ hybridization (FISH). ](fig/FISH_Overview.png){alt='a general schematic showing fluorescence in situ hybridization'}